How to Use the Command 'sgitopnm' (with Examples)

 Explanation:

-• sgitopnm: The command itself to extract the channel from the SGI file.
+• sgitopnm: The command to perform conversion.

 Conclusion: